RedHatProductSecurity/rapidast/README.md

 #### Garak

 Garak is an LLM AI scanner developed by NVIDIA.
-It helps organizations identify and address security vulnerabilities across various systems, devices, and applications.
+See https://github.com/NVIDIA/garak for more information.

 The following is an example to launch a scan:
 ```yaml